 "Report on Iraq Contradicts Bush Administration Claims"

-...An Oct.
+But this morning the POST issues a correction [in the very tiniest of print inside the A section]:...An Oct.
 7 article and the lead Page One headline incorrectly attributed a quotation to Charles A. Duelfer, the chief U.S. weapons inspector in Iraq.
 The statement, "We were almost all wrong," was made by Duelfer's predecessor, David Kay, at a Senate Armed Services Committee hearing Jan.
 28.

 The press has been curiously reluctant to report my constant public support for the president's strategy in Iraq and his policies to fight terrorism.
 I have been involved in the war on terrorism for two decades, and in my view no world leader has better understood the stakes in this global war than President Bush.